A circular impulse for public space in post-war neighbourhoods

-In order to paint a good picture of the public space in the post-war neighbourhoods, a palette of five public space typologies was chosen that are common in the Netherlands.
-At present, they are often functionally laid out, with much space taken up by paving and cars (storage and use).
-These are the public spaces where sewer replacements will be needed in the coming decades, offering the opportunity for future-proof redesigns that pay more attention to biodiversity, energy transition, circularity and mobility transition.
+To paint a good picture of public space in postwar neighborhoods, a palette of five public space typologies, common in the Netherlands, was chosen.
+Currently, these are often functionally designed with a lot of space taken up by paving and cars (storage and use).
+These are the public spaces where sewer replacement will be needed in the coming decades, offering the opportunity for future-proof redesigns with more attention to biodiversity, energy transition, circularity and mobility transition.
 This will create a more attractive and better living environment.

 A circular chain